EdwinVW/dapr-workshop/Assignment07/step-by-step.md

 1. Stop the Camera Simulation and the FineCollectionService.
 1. Change the `finecalculator.licensekey` secret in the file `src/dapr/components/secrets.json` to something different.
-1. Stop the Camera Simulation and the FineCollectionService as described in step 4.
+1. Start the Camera Simulation and the FineCollectionService again as described in step 4.

 Now you should see some errors in the logging because the FineCollectionService service is no longer passing the correct license-key in the call to the `FineCalculator` component: